jbvsmo/u440/README.md

  no: 493121 (7.44%)
 ```

-**Important:** This does not mean it will be faster than uv's implementation or that it
+**Important:** This does not mean it will be better than uv's implementation or that it
 will indeed cover a greater percentage of the version number comparisons as obscure
 and old PyPI packages might never be used and e.g. NumPy will have its versions
 compared millions of times more often, and they have well-behaved version numbers.